 Upgrade your PM skills with top-selling authors

 Founding a startup demands a diversified skill set and lots of experience.
-If you do not have the on-hand experience, it is okay.
+If you do not have hands-on experience, it is okay.
 Successful entrepreneurs, top managers, and business coaches share their stories in the best project management books — and you can learn a lot from them.

 12. The $100 Startup by Chris Guillebeau